Tag Archives: MR9

 Preferred Services

 Add your clients’ standing orders to their firm profiles.
-Then you can use Prefill Services on a case, job, or invoice to easily select all of the service items a client expects.
+Then you can use Prefill Services on an order or invoice to easily select all of the service items a client expects.

 Collections